alkis/powerlevel10k/README.md

 ## Configuration

-Powerlevel10k recognized all configuration options used by Powerlevel9k.
+Powerlevel10k recognizes all configuration options used by Powerlevel9k.
 See Powerlevel9k [configuration guide](https://github.com/bhilburn/powerlevel9k#prompt-customization) for the full list.